josmeuleman/FRLibIntegration/README.md

 ## FRLogger
 The Logger class creates a handler for logging data to an SD cards.
-The FRLogger uses a generic sensor class, FRSensorManager.
-For the usage of FRSensorManager, see next section.
+The FRLogger uses a generic sensor class, FRFRSensor.
+For the usage of FRFRSensor, see next section.
 Methods:

 	#include <FRLogger.h>
 	Logger();
 	bool CheckSD();
-	void AddSensor(SensorManager* Sensor);
+	void AddSensor(FRSensor* Sensor);
 	String GetLoggerFileName();
 	bool IsLogging();
 	bool StartLogger();